Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 The City from the London Eye| ©Timo Newton-Syms

 Among the sights from the London Eye is London's Financial District, better known as The City.
-Thirty per cent of the buildings in one of London' s major neighbourhoods have been built in recent years.
-Therefore, from the Millennium Wheel you see the modern buildings, many of which are covered in glass.
+Thirty per cent of the buildings in one of London' s premier neighbourhoods have been built in recent years, so from the Millennium Wheel you'll see the modern buildings, many of which are covered in glass.

-The most emblematic buildings in The City are: the Gherkin Building, Lloyd's of London, Leadenhall Building and Tower 42.
-Something interesting about the Financial District is that its futuristic-looking buildings contrast with ancient elements, such as churches, a Roman amphitheatre and Smithfield Market.
+The City's most iconic buildings include the Gherkin Building, Lloyd's of London, Leadenhall Building and Tower 42.
+Interestingly, the Financial District's futuristic-looking buildings contrast with ancient elements, such as churches, a Roman amphitheatre and Smithfield Market.

 The Fenchurch Building from the London Eye| ©my.travels